Greebly1/GoldenAge/ObsidianVault/Documents/A Contemplation on Curses.md

 "You have a bright future ahead of you now, I will be watching over you to see what you make of it."
 As she goes to leave, she notices a drawing.
 It is a child's drawing of her, the Nightjar.
 Nightjar is extremely touched by this drawing, it is not only a memento to this project, but, it is one of the few times she gets to see what she looks like.
 She has no reflection and no real other way of seeing herself whenever she wants to.
 Although she knows she is a creepy grotesque monster.
 She takes the drawing back to her hideout.

+A key takeaway from the story is also that Nightjar is kind of weird.